Aaron98990/ways-of-the-game/advantage.md

 > - allows play to continue when an offence occurs and the non-offending team will benefit from the advantage, and penalises the offence if the anticipated advantage does not ensue at that time or within a few seconds
 > - Law 5.3 Power and duties

 The referee has the power to play advantage.
 This is an extnesion of Law 9.1 as the ball is not of play until the "play has been stopped by the referee".
-If the ball has "wholly passed over the goal line or touchline" or "touches a match offical, remains on the field of play, and meets one of the conitions" - advantage cannot be played.
+If the ball has "wholly passed over the goal line or touchline" or "touches a match official, remains on the field of play, and meets one of the conditions" - advantage cannot be played.

 "penalizing the offense if the anticipated advantage does not ensue ... within a few seconds." is also a skill.
-Just because a team maintains possession of the ball does not necesairly mean it is advantageous to play advatange.
+Just because a team maintains possession of the ball does not necessairly mean it is advantageous to play advantange.

 Please note the wording "allows play to continue when an offence occurs".
 This means advantage can be applied not just to fouls (offenses in Law 12) but to any offense in the Laws of the Game.